-Military Wedding Photographer, London
+Military Wedding Photographer

 Military weddings are fantastic occasions.
 The formality, the traditions, the regalia.
 Everything is polished to the highest sheen, the groomsmen and guard are drilled on their duties, the whole day runs effortlessly well.

 I love the fanfare and sense of occasion and celebration that comes from having everyone in uniform.
 Throw some bagpipes and ceremonial swords into the mix and you have a true atmosphere of celebration.
 Check out some of the top wedding photographer in London here.

 On this beautiful September day I was fortunate enough to find myself in green park in central London.
 A stones throw from the royal residences and some of the most prime real estate i the world, it goes without saying that green park in London is kept in phenomenal condition even with the endless amounts of tourists taking an amble through it in their way to Buckingham Palace and the Mall.